uezo/chatmemory/README.md

 # chatmemory

-Long-term and medium-term memories with you and chatbot💕
+Long-term and medium-term memories between you and chatbot💕

 # 🚀 Quick start

-1. Clone this repo to your local machine.
-1. Import dependencies.
+1. Install chatmemory.
     ```bash
-    $ pip install -r requirements.txt
+    $ pip install chatmemory
     ```

-1. Start ChatMemory server example.
+1. Start ChatMemory server.
     ```bash
-    $ python example_server.py
+    $ python -m chatmemory --key YOUR_OPENAI_APIKEY
     ```
+    You can set API Key in environment variables and use specific host and port.
+See `python -m chatmemory --help`.

-1. Start example chatbot in another terminal.
+1. Make and start [example chatbot](https://github.com/uezo/chatmemory/blob/main/example.py) in another terminal.
     ```bash
     $ python example.py
     ```

 1. Chat with bot and lastly press Ctrl+C once to exit conversation loop and wait for archiving memories ends.

 1. Start example chatbot again and chat.
 During the course of the conversation, try asking questions that require memories for answers.
     ```bash
     $ python example.py
     ```

+# 📕 API Reference

+See http://127.0.0.1:8123/docs after starting ChatMemory server.

 # 🥳 Chat example